Kaynite/car-catalogue-management/README.md

 - **Testing**
   - **Pest over PHPUnit**: I opted for Pest as the testing framework due to its elegance and simplicity compared to PHPUnit.
 Pest provides a more readable and expressive syntax, making tests easier to write and maintain.

-- **Pagination**
-  - Implemented to improve performance and user experience when dealing with large datasets.

 ## Setup Instructions Summary